Young’s Chapel Methodist Church | Ben Hill County Georgia | c. 1876

-The first time I had the privilege of stepping foot in this church, I knew the 400 mile round trip to get there was more than worth it.
-This place stands in cotton country and reminds of a time when things were simpler.
+The first time I had the privilege of stepping foot in this church, I knew the 400 miles round trip to get there was more than worth it.
+This place stands in cotton country and reminds us of a time when things were simpler.

 The hollow acoustics inside echo with the sounds of the birds who have made their homes in the rafters.
 The piano sits amongst the original pews and this single chair that stood next to the altar.
 Just beyond this window are the headstones of the church’s original members.

 He mentioned that he was sad about the most recent damage but that he ultimately hopes that the building is brought down.
-It’s too far gone to be repaired and now, he has to look at it every day while he works the land.
-This building has a completely different meaning to him and his family than it does us so I can only imagine how heavy it must be to see it get worse and worse each day.
+It’s too far gone to be repaired and now, he has to look at it every day while he works the land which he said brings him much sadness.
+This building has a completely different meaning to him and his family than it does to us, so I can only imagine how heavy it must be to see it get worse and worse each day.
 We can only hope that they might be able to salvage some of its parts to breathe life into some other place.